illinois-cs241/illinois-cs241.github.io/_posts/2016-04-21-scheduler.md

 To complete this lab, you must implement the eight functions defined in `libscheduler/libscheduler.c`.
 These functions are self-descriptive, but a full function outline is provided for you for each function in the SVN files.
 These function will be utilized by `simulator.c`.

 You might want to understand how scheduler works.
-So we put a detail explanation in the bottom of this webpage.
+So we put a detailed explanation in the bottom of this webpage.

 ## Directions

-To help you finish this lab efficiently, we recommend you to follow these steps:
+To help you finish this lab efficiently, we recommend you follow these steps:

 1. Understand when will your function be called.
 2. Try to write pseudo code for comparator first and see what kinds of informations you will need.
 For example, you probably need the arrival time of each job so you can implement a FCFS by setting priority according to time.